apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-wildfly/README.md

 **Group service capabilities**
 * Group search - Can search or list groups.
 Search by `name` attribute.
 * Read group - Can read a group
+* Create group - Can add new groups
+* Delete group - Can delete a group

 Notes
 -----